Advanced-Computer-Lab-2022/Agiles/README.md

 - Learn to research and master the use of the MERN Stack.
 - Learn how to work together as a team on GitHub.

+## Motivation
+## Code Styles
+The project follows the  [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)design pattern ,MVC is a software architectural pattern commonly used for developing user interfaces that divide the related program logic into three interconnected elements.
+This is done to separate internal representations of information from the ways information is presented to and accepted from the user , So the Files in the backend was divided into the M (models) where the schema of the models exist which represent the core of the database , the C (controller) where the functions needed for the routes exists and the V (views) the view in MERN stack is represented by the react frontend server.
+Also the routes in our project was abstracted from the controller function as shown in [API References](#api-references)

 ## Tools and Frameworks
 ![MERN_STACK](https://miro.medium.com/max/1400/1*FVtCyRdJ6KOr4YswTtwMeA.jpeg)